deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

             }
     }

-You can look at the full config file for Pipeline Manager here :config:`pipeline_manager/configs/neural_classification.json <neural_classification.json>`.
+You can look at the full config file for Pipeline Manager here :config:`deeppavlov/configs/pipeline_manager/linear_classification.json <linear_classification.json>`.

-With their help, the operating modes of the :class:`~pipeline_manager.pipeline_manager.PipelineManager` and other characteristics are adjusted.
+With their help, the operating modes of the :class:`~deeppavlov.pipeline_manager.PipelineManager` and other characteristics are adjusted.
 Consider them in the form of several groups united in meaning.

 The first group of parameters is, by and large, auxiliary and does not really affect the conduct of experiments: